-Early Years' Service Manager - leads the team

-Locality Leads for the North, East and West of the borough - lead locality teams Lead Practitioners - Setting Improvement Advisers support setting improvement through Solihull Setting Improvement Approach (SIA) visits, training, and advice.
-Area SENCos support settings to meet the needs of children with Special Educational Needs and Disabilities (SEND) who have higher levels of need.

-Early Years Practitioners - support adults caring for children with SEND to meet children's needs in homes and as the transition to settings.
-These children are identified through the Early Years Team around the Child [EYTAC] panel.
+- Early Years service manager leads the Early Years Team - Locality leads for the North and East locality area and West locality area of the borough. - Lead practitioners Setting improvement advisers support setting improvement through Solihull Setting Improvement Approach (SIA) visits, training, and advice.
+Area SENCos support settings to meet the needs of children with special educational needs and disabilities (SEND) who have higher levels of need.
+A lead practitioner will be allocated to each eligible setting. - Early Years inclusion support practitioners Inclusion support practitioners support adults caring for children with SEND to meet children's needs in homes and as they transition to settings.
+They also give extra setting improvement support through modelling strategies for key staff.
+These children are currently identified through the Early Years Team around the Child (EYTAC) panel.